maximilien/musings/blogs/ai/1/draft.md

 Two leading paradigms: IDE-integrated and terminal-native.
 All depend on LLM quality and face context window challenges.
 Choose based on your workflow preference and project needs.

 The productivity gains are real—developers report 30-75% time savings on coding, testing, and documentation.
-For me it's easily in the 50% to 80%.
+For me it's easily in the 50% to 80% range.
 But so are the challenges: context limits, review discipline, and the need to maintain your own coding skills even as you delegate more to agents.

-Invest in testing infrastructure early--locally and in CI/CD.
+Invest in testing infrastructure early—locally and in CI/CD.
 Develop context management strategies.
 Embrace the tools thoughtfully, not uncritically.

 The dream of dramatically accelerated engineering isn't just a dream anymore.
 But realizing it requires more than downloading the latest AI IDE.
 It requires adapting how we work.